 Comprehensive examination of nutritional requirements, physiological demands, and health concerns from preconception through late adulthood.
 Challenges posed by physical and psychological growth, development, and lifelong wellness are discussed.
 Nutrition assessment, intervention, and evaluation of individuals, groups, and communities are addressed.
 Integrated application of skills through community-based observations.
 Prerequisites: HLSC 215.
 Fall, Spring.

-Utilize community based models and theories to identify strengths and problems to mobilize resources and achieve health goals.
+Explores public health and community-based models and theories to identify common problems and strengths to mobilize resources and achieve health goals.
 Public health, health communication, field work tools, coalition building, cross-cultural competency skills, and evaluation of community organizing processes are explored using an interdisciplinary approach.
-Prerequisite: HLSC 285.
-Fall.
+Prerequisite: ISHLSC 285.
+Fall_._

 A biopsychosocial examination of the factors underlying health and disease.
 Students explore these factors in relation to health promotion, health compromising and enhancing behaviors, stress management, coping strategies, use of health services, addictive behaviors, pain management, and coping with disease.
-Prerequisites: PSYC 101 or ISPSYC 100, HLSC 285, HLSC major, or PE major/Exercise Science Option, or permission of instructor.
+Prerequisites: HLSC 285, HLSC major, or PE major/Exercise Science Option, or permission of instructor.
 Fall, Spring.

 A survey of women's health from the biological, social, economic, and political perspectives, drawing from the interdisciplinary field of health science.
-Prerequisite: 24 credits in ISP, including ITW 101 and IQL 101.
+Prerequisite: 24 credits in ISP, including ITW 101 and QL.